leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

      * **Create a new Database Home**: If you choose this option, enter a name for the new Database Home in the **Database Home display name** field.
 Click **Change Database Image** to select a database software image for the new Database Home.
 In the **Select a Database Software Image** panel, do the following:

-        * Select the compartment containing the database software image you want to use to create the new Database Home.
+        * Select the Compartment containing the database software image you want to use to create the new Database Home.

         * Select the Oracle Database software version that the new Database Home will use, then choose an image from the list of available images for your selected software version.